nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Vendor requests to list tasks
-2. Salsey shows a list of tasks
+2. Salesy shows a list of tasks
 3. Vendor requests to delete a specific task in the list
-4. Salsey deletes the task
+4. Salesy deletes the task

     Use case ends.